Omnichannel Capabilities Your Brand May Need to Adopt in 2023

 4. An Omnichannel Marketing Approach

 Starbucks, known for its world-class coffee, is also a leader in omnichannel marketing.
 Starbucks offers its customers a loyalty card that can be used to pay for their coffee.
 Customers can reload the card on their phone, mobile app, or in-store, and the changes are updated in real-time across all channels.
-So, if I’m waiting in queue to get my coffee and see my balance is running low, I can add more cash to my card using my smartphone and immediately use it to pay for my coffee at the till.
+So, if I’m waiting in queue to get my coffee and see my balance running low, I can add more cash to my card using my smartphone and immediately use it to pay for my coffee at the till.

-A marketing automation platform like MoEngage can help you simplify each step of the user journey and boost your ROI through insightful data and relevant communications that lead to higher engagement and more sales.
+A marketing automation platform like MoEngage can help you simplify each step of the customer journey and boost your ROI through insightful data and relevant communications that lead to higher engagement and more sales.

 Here’s What You Can Read Next